Demon Days: Recording

 The album was produced by Danger Mouse alongside Gorillaz lead singer Damon Albarn.

 The most obvious difference on the band's second offering is the absence of Dan "the Automator" Nakamura as the acting musical producer.
 Instead, Albarn reached out to Danger Mouse based on the strength of The Grey Album, which brought Danger Mouse to prominence for mixing Jay-Z's The Black Album.
 "Dan [the Automator] wasn't busy, the project just needed a slightly different approach," Albarn explained.
 "Danger Mouse, in my opinion, is one of the best young producers in the world.
 I think the last record was a lot more simplistic.
-It was virgin territory — animated hip-hop, reggae, stroke-rock, Latin rock — there's a lot more intricacy with this record."
+It was virgin territory – animated hip-hop, reggae, stroke-rock, Latin rock – there's a lot more intricacy with this record."
+For the major part of recording Demon Days, Albarn returned to Unit 13 at Buspace Studios, where he recorded a huge part of Gorillaz' self-titled debut album.
 Danger Mouse joined the project on 7 April 2004.
 Danger Mouse was a longtime fan of Albarn's other band Blur, the feelings of admiration and respect were mutual.
 "It was a no-brainer when there was interest there from Damon," Burton said.
-"I heard demos of the new record, but the biggest part was getting the chance to be a part of something that's so strong — you just gotta jump on it.
+"I heard demos of the new record, but the biggest part was getting the chance to be a part of something that's so strong – you just gotta jump on it.
 I had a very up-and-down year [in 2004], but it was definitely a big up when I got a chance to [work with Gorillaz]."